 Saturday is a hard core laundry day in our family.
 The kids and I do a few loads during the week but Saturday is when the bulk of the magic happens.
 I will generally do all of the washing and switching and my husband helps sort and fold.
 When all of the clothes are washed the kids are responsible for putting all of their items away in their rooms.
 The big kids can earn paid chore money by helping their little brothers put their laundry away.
 The kids are also in charge of folding and putting away all of the towels.
 My latest organization goal is to have the laundry room completely cleaned up on Sunday night so I can take Monday off from laundry duty.
 I’ll explain what this whole process has to do with easing school mornings in Secret #7

-Secret #4 RESET COMMAND CENTER
+Secret #4 COMMAND CENTER organization

 When it comes to organization, our command center is our family’s central hub.
 On Saturday’s I will go through all of the school papers brought home and sign anything that needs to go back.
-Not only do we organize school items and meal planing here but we also organize chore lists.
+Not only do we organize school items and meal planning here but we also organize chore lists.
 Every Saturday I will make sure weekly chores were completed and add up and payout any money making chores.
 Chores clips are then redistributed for the following week.

 Secret #5 GROCERY SHOP

 The weekends are never my ideal time to grocery shop but it is a necessity to make it to secret #6.
 Over the past few years I have learned that instead of wondering 2-3 different stores it’s a better use of time to order and pickup.
 I will generally order and pickup at the local wholesale store and then run into the regular grocery store for the extras.
 In the grand scheme its nice that grocery shopping doesn’t end up interfering with my work day.
-Ill also take 1 of the 4 kiddos with me for some Mommy time which I love.
+I’ll also take 1 of the 4 kiddos with me for some Mommy time which I love.

 Secret #6 MEAL PREP